-You’d think we’d all understand cholesterol by now, especially considering that screenings are recommended at least every five years and millions of Americans take cholesterol-lowering medication.
+You’d think we’d all understand cholesterol by now, because many foods we eat every day contain it.
 But doctors say that’s not the case.
-Many dangerous myths persist.
+In fact, many dangerous myths about cholesterol persist.

 Below, we set the record straight with eight important—yet not-so-well-known—facts about this blood fat.

 Get and stay fit with SilverSneakers!
 Choose from dozens of different Community classes, visit a participating fitness location, or join one of 20+ SilverSneakers LIVE online classes.
 Check your eligibility here.